Management and Oversight

 Liquidity The possibility of imbalances between tradable assets and payable liabilities that could affect the ability to meet upcoming financial obligations.
 Capital structure management focused on modified immediate liquidity metrics – that is, cash and cash equivalents plus financial investments, divided by short-term debt – and working capital, to maintain the leverage of the Company and its subsidiaries.
 In 2019, a Liquidity Management Policy was published, establishing guidelines for the liquidity management process of the Company and its subsidiaries, both in Brazil and abroad.

-Social and Environmental Acquisiton of raw materials The risk of acquiring raw materials from suppliers involved in deforestation of native forests, encroachment on protected areas such as indigenous lands, quilombolas, local communities, or environmental conservation units, as well as the risk of utilizing child labor or forced labor, or products that may pose health risks to consumers.
+Social and Environmental Acquisiton of Raw Materials The risk of acquiring raw materials from suppliers involved in deforestation of native forests, encroachment on protected areas such as indigenous lands, quilombolas, local communities, or environmental conservation units, as well as the risk of utilizing child labor or forced labor, or products that may pose health risks to consumers.

-• Cattle sourcing: Adoption and public disclosure of socio-environmental criteria and promotion of good cattle farming practices
+• Cattle sourcing: Adoption and public disclosure of socio-environmental criteria and promotion of good cattle farming practices.

-• Monitoring of supplier farms using a geospatial system capable of identifying non-compliance incidents and preventing the purchase of raw materials from suppliers with improper behavior
+• Monitoring of supplier farms using a geospatial system capable of identifying non-compliance incidents and preventing the purchase of raw materials from suppliers with improper behavior.

-• Transparent Livestock Platform enables JBS cattle suppliers to include their own suppliers in the register and meet socio-environmental criteria for livestock reproduction in the Amazon biome
+• Transparent Livestock Platform enables JBS cattle suppliers to include their own suppliers in the register and meet socio-environmental criteria for livestock reproduction in the Amazon biome.

-• Green Offices initiative
+• Green Offices initiative.

-• Monitoring of grain suppliers' chain
+• Monitoring of grain suppliers' chain.

-• Poultry and swine sourcing: The origin and quality of raw materials are ensured through an integrated relationship between the Company and animal breeders
+• Poultry and swine sourcing: The origin and quality of raw materials are ensured through an integrated relationship between the Company and animal breeders.

-• Regular visits and audits at suppliers ensure that production practices meet the criteria established by JBS
+• Regular visits and audits at suppliers ensure that production practices meet the criteria established by JBS.

 Climate Change Climate change could also negatively impact the company’s business.
 Resources such as water, electricity and animal feed (dependent on farming) are essential for producing raw materials (cattle, poultry, hogs and sheep).
 Operations could also be impacted by new legislation and regulations around the matter.

-• Monitoring the environmental footprint of operations and implementing actions to reduce these impacts, both in its own operations and those of its suppliers
+• Monitoring the environmental footprint of operations and implementing actions to reduce these impacts, both in its own operations and those of its suppliers.

 • Global inventory of direct and indirect greenhouse gas (GHG) emissions, following the international GHG Protocol methodology.

-• Monitoring indicators related to electricity and water consumption to optimize production processes and reduce usage
+• Monitoring indicators related to electricity and water consumption to optimize production processes and reduce usage.

-• Projects covering lagoons for methane capture through biodigesters, converting it into clean fuel
+• Projects covering lagoons for methane capture through biodigesters, converting it into clean fuel.

 Compliance Corruption Risk of conduct contravening JBS’ Code of Conduct JBS has a global compliance program that encompasses the following pillars:

-• Risk Assessment
+• Assessing Risk

-• Policies and Procedures
+• Developing Policies and Procedures

-• Controls
+• Implementing Controls